ZRRero/aws-exercises/exercises/computing/ecs/create_ecs_alb_dynamo/solution/README.md

 43. On Task Execution role select "Create new role"
 44. Leave others by default and click on "Next"
 45. Review your task definition and click on "Create"
+46. Go to EC2 dashboard and click on "Target Groups"
+47. Click on "Create target group"
+48. As we are using ECS with Fargate select "IP Addresses"
+49. Fill a name
+50. Select your preferred VPC
+51. Select GRPC
+52. Leave healthcheck as default, the application will respond an Unimplemented - 12 code
+53. Click on "next"
+54. Click on "Create target group"